-Question ID DWMR1109000 Question Type Legislative Legislative Requirement(s): SDWA O. Reg.
-170/03 1-6 (1); Question: If the system uses equipment for primary disinfection other than chlorination or chloramination and the equipment has malfunctioned, lost power or ceased to provide the appropriate level of disinfection, causing an alarm or an automatic shut-off, did a qualified person respond in a timely manner and take appropriate actions?
+Question ID Ruestion IDDWMR1109000Question TypeLegislative Legislative Requirement(s): SDWA O. Reg.
+170/03 1-6 (1); Question: If the system uses equipment for primary disinfection other than chlorination or chloramination timely manner and take appropriate actions?

+If the system uses equipment for primary disinfection other than chlorination or chloramination and the equipment has malfunctioned, lost power or ceased to provide the appropriate level of disinfection, causing an alarm or an automatic shut-off, did a qualified person respond in a